hoanganh0955/AI-Checkers/README.md

 # AI-Checkers
 --------------------------------------
-I'm forced to write this code because of a certain some shitty teacher
+I'm forced to make this project because of a certain some shitty teacher